 New hinged exhaust baffle doubles as a freeze cover.

-Solar, UV-protected, locking sides and roof.
-Lightweight at 131 lbs. with 52 cubic feet of space.
+Solar powered, UV-protected, .23" x .20" channels provide excellent insulation.
+Locking sides and roof.
+Lightweight at 131 lbs. with 52 cubic feet of internal space.

 After 2 weeks, the enclosure emerged from my workshop.
 These are the original pictures.
 Took ~ 90 hrs. to build.